BobYHY/NewVariant/README.md

 - Biopython

 ## Data in this study
-The csv file containing sequence information and the fasta file (zip format )containing sequences are all available.
+The csv file containing sequence information and the fasta file (zip format) containing sequences are all available.

 ## Generate distance matrix under the optimal metric

-Let Fasta_Filename = the name of your fasta file, then run the code "metric.py".
+Let Fasta_Filename = [the name of your fasta file], then run the code "metric.py".

 ## Detect new variants

-Let Csv_Filename = the name of your file containing variant labels (npy format), then run the code "algorithm1.py".
+Let Csv_Filename = [the name of your file containing variant labels] (npy format), then run the code "algorithm1.py".